saikats5/angular2app1/README.md

 @Injectable decorator is not compulsary but it is good practice when we want to add another service in it

 Import {Injectable} from '@angular/core';

+Services needs to be added on providers

+Router
+import {Routes, RouterModule} from "@angular/router";
+const appRoutes: Routes = [
+    {path: '', component: HomeComponent},
+    {path: 'users', component: UsersComponent},
+    {path: 'servers', component: ServersComponent}
+]

+path should be without "/"
+RouterModule has to be added on imports
+imports: [RouterModule.forRoot(appRoutes)] //registering routes to the app

+<router-outlet></router-outlet> for the roting section in template